 - •keep each document considered in the course of an investigation unless the person who provided it asks for it to be returned.
-The Commissioner may keep a copy of a document that has to be returned •documents will be kept for a minimum of five years from the date a complaint is dismissed or from the date the - five years from the date a complaint is dismissed or from the date the Commissioner's report on the investigation was made.
-If further investigation is requested under section 10 of the Act, the five years will apply from the date that the request for further investigation was carried out - •after the five years has passed, the Commissioner may destroy the documents unless otherwise instructed by the Committee and the other a Member (not a member of the Committee on Standards and Privileges) appointed by the Speaker.
+The Commissioner may keep a copy of a document that has to be returned •documents will be kept for a minimum of five years from the date a complaint is dismissed or from the date the Commissioner's report on the investigation was made.
+If further investigation is requested under section 10 of the Act, the five years will apply from the date that the request for further investigation was carried - •after the five years has passed, the Commissioner may destroy the documents unless otherwise instructed by the Committee out and the other a Member (not a member of the Committee on Standards and Privileges) appointed by the Speaker.